EllisonFord/smba-5g/README.md

 This application models a 5G network in the workspace of connected vehicles.
 The main goals were to simulate the upload and download behaviour vehicles to a nearby infrastructure using the 5th Generation of telecommunications technology.
 As well as provide the user with useful plots to study the T-R relation and improve performance.

 ## Required
-Python >= 3.5

 chmod -x model.py

-sudo apt-get install python3-pip sudo apt-get install python3-tk pip3 install --upgrade pip pip3 install numpy pip3 install matplotlib pip3 install pyyaml pip3 install rospkg pip3 install catkin_pkg
+Add path to Python interpreter using: export PYTHONPATH=$PYTHONPATH:$ROS_ROOT/core/roslib/src

+You might need: sudo apt-get install python-imaging-tk

 #### Known issues
+See the TODOs in the code.